 It aims to practically educate and engage students on the commercial production of Merino sheep by giving them a memorable hands-on experience covering a broad scope of sheep and wool production skills.

-The Schools Merino Wethers Competition was set up in 2011 by the South Australian Stud Merino Sheepbreeders’ Association – also known as Merino SA – and has proved to be a successful collaborative effort between the State’s Stud Merino industry and participating high schools with agricultural studies in their curricular.
+The School Merino Wethers Competition was set up in 2011 by the South Australian Stud Merino Sheepbreeders’ Association – also known as Merino SA – and has proved to be a successful collaborative effort between the state’s stud Merino industry and participating high schools with agricultural studies in their curricular.
 Run within the program of the Royal Adelaide Show, in 2011 there were 21 entries of three sheep per entry, and the competition has seen rapid growth since its inception.

-The School Wether Competition comprises of 3 (three) Merino or Poll Merino wethers under 1½ years of age with no more than two permanent teeth.
+The School Merino Wether Competition comprises of three Merino or Poll Merino wethers under two years of age with no more than two permanent teeth.